 Greenwich Village / Soho / Tribeca

-I’m afraid I have lumped quite a few districts into one here.
+I’m afraid we have lumped quite a few districts into one here.
 Mainly because they border each other and as such share very similar pros and cons.
 Each has its own Vibe but really very similar in terms of access to the rest of the city.

 The Hip Trendy modern parts of New York.
-Lots of cafes, bars and restaurants.
+Lots of cafes, bars, and restaurants.
 Prices vary wildly, Bargains can be had but also home to some high-end hotels.
-Similar to Chelsea in that you need to travel to most places, Although Tribeca is technically downtown so close to those attractions (World trade Centre, Wall Street, Battery Park).
+Similar to Chelsea in that you need to travel to most places, Although Tribeca is technically downtown so close to those attractions (World Trade Centre, Wall Street, Battery Park).
 It’s a nice fun place to return back to in the evening.
 There is no shortage of excellent places to eat and drink.

 - Very Hip Trendy Areas